-- Dates are stored in Excel as numbers, and it is only the cell formatting that makes them appear as dates in our spreadsheet.
-Hence, if we attempt to use the MID function on a date, it will return the MID characters of the number that represents that date.
+Dates are stored in Excel as numbers, and it is only the cell formatting that makes them appear as dates in our spreadsheet.
+Hence, if we attempt to use the MID function on a date, it will return the middle characters of the number that represents that date.

-For example, 01/01/1980 is represented by the number 29221, so applying the MID function to a cell containing the date 01/01/1980 (and requesting that 3 characters be returned, starting from the second character) will result in a returned value of “922.”
-If we wish to use the MID function on dates, we can combine it with the DAY, DATE, MONTH or YEAR functions.
+For example, 01/01/1980 is represented by the number 29221, so applying the function to a cell containing the date 01/01/1980 (and requesting that 3 characters be returned, starting from the second character) will result in a returned value of “922.”
+If we wish to use this on dates, we can combine it with the DAY, DATE, MONTH or YEAR functions.
 Otherwise, we can convert the cells containing dates to text using Excel’s Text to Columns tool.

 Thanks for reading CFI’s guide to important Excel functions!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
 To learn more, check out these additional CFI resources: